 This recipe for Yum Yums is immense.
 These light doughnuts deliver mouthfuls of heaven to all.
 There is not one person that has remained calm upon first bite.
-I dream about them……
+The supermarket ones are pretty delicious but homemade are like something from Krispy Kreme, only better.
+I dream about them……all the time.

 Yum Yum Recipe